Superlatives ESL Games, Activities and Worksheets

 Superlative Strips

-ESL Superlative Questions Activity - Speaking: Forming, Asking and Answering Questions, Freer Practice - Group Work - Intermediate (B1) - 40 minutes
+ESL Superlative Questions Activity - Speaking: Forming, Asking and Answering Questions, Discussion, Freer Practice - Group Work - Intermediate (B1) - 40 minutes

 Superlative Strips Preview